sishenhei7/front-end-map/计算机网络/Computer-networks-and-the-internet.md

 9. The access ISPs themselves must be interconnected.
 This is done by creating a network of networks.
 Understanding this phrase is the key to understanding the internet.
 10. Network structure 1, interconnects all of the access ISPs with a single global transit ISP.
 Network structure 2, consists of hundreds of thousands of access ISPs and multiple global transit ISPs.
 Network structure 3, in any given region, there may be a regional ISP to which the access ISPs in the region connect.
 Network structure 4, we must add points of presence(PoPs), multi-homing, peering, and internet exchange points(IXPs) to the hierarchy.
 Network structure 5, which is the internet today, adds content-provider networks to the hierarchy.
 Google is currently one of the leading examples of such a content-provider network.

+## delay, loss and thoughput in packet-switchednetworks

+1. The most important delays are (1)nodal processing delay, (2)queuing delay, (3)transmission delay, (4)propagation delay.
+Togather, they give a total nodal delay.
+2. The time required to examine the packet's header and determine where to direct the packet is part of the processing delay.
+3. At the queue, the packet expriences a queuing delay as it waits to be transmitted onto the link.
+4. In packet-switched networks, our packet can be transmitted only after all the packets that have arrived before it have been transmitted.
+5. The time required to propagate from the beginning of the link to router B is the propagation delay.
+6. Our discussion up to this point has focused on the nodal delay, that is, the delay at a single router.
+Whereas an end to end delay has N routers.
+7. A packet can arrive to find a full queue. with no place to store such a packet, a router will drop that packet; that is, the packet will be lost.
+8. The instantaneous throughput at any instant of time is the rate at which Host B is receiving the file.
+It is the transmission rate of the bottleneck link.

+## protocal layers and their service model

+1. One way to describe the airline system might be to describe the series of actions you take (or others take for you when you fly on an airline.
+2.